BBC defends Fiona Bruce over accusations presenter ‘trivialised domestic abuse’

 The corporation has also hit back at claims that it pulled an episode of a new Sir David Attenborough series out of fears of a political backlash.

-The Guardian reported on Friday that insiders had claimed the broadcaster was bowing to pressure from lobbying groups by making the Save Our Wild Isles show available only on iPlayer.
+The Guardian reported on Friday that insiders had claimed the broadcaster was bowing to pressure from lobbying groups by making the Save Our Wild Isles programme available only on iPlayer.

-The paper said it was originally intended as a sixth episode of the Wild Isles series, but that it had been separated to avoid criticism from Tory MPs and right-wing newspapers.
+The show was originally intended as a sixth episode of the Wild Isles series but had been separated to avoid criticism from Tory MPs and right-wing newspapers, according to the report.

-A spokesperson from the BBC said the report was “totally inaccurate” and that “Wild Isles is – and always was – a five-part series and does not shy away from environmental content”.
+A spokesperson from the BBC said the claims were “totally inaccurate” and that “Wild Isles is – and always was – a five-part series and does not shy away from environmental content”.

+And later on Friday, the corporation was forced to issue an apology over a failure to properly scrutinise unproven claims made by Nadine Dorries about Sue Gray on its World At One programme.

+The BBC said there “should have been more challenge” when the Boris Johnson loyalist suggested the former civil servant’s report into lockdown-breaking parties in Downing Street was discredited following her decision to become Labour leader Sir Keir Starmer’s chief of staff.